layilin/SP23-33852/_texts/full-text.md

 - MUSE, sing the ways to quell them.
 Some use Cane,
 - That Cane, whose juices to the tongue apply'd,

 > VER.
 350. *For taste, for colour, and for various use:*\] It were impossible, in the short limits of a note, to enumerate the various uses of Sugar; and, indeed, as these are in general so well known, it is needless.
 A few properties of it, however, wherewith the learned are not commonly acquainted, I shall mention.
-In some places of the East-Indies, an excellent arrack[^f106n2] is made from the Sugar-Cane: And, in South-America, Sugar is used as an antidote against one of the most sudden, as well as fatal poisons in the world.
-Taken by mouth, *pocula morte carent*, this poison is quite innocent; but the slightest wound made by an arrow, whose point is tinged therewith, proves immediate death; for, by driving all the blood of the body immediately to the heart, it forthwith bursts it.[^f106n3] The fish and birds killed by these poisoned arrows \(in the use of which the Indians are astonishingly expert\) are perfectly wholesome to feed on.
-See Ulloa and De la Condamine's account of the great river of Amazon.[^f106n4] It is a vegetable preparation.
+In some places of the East-Indies, an excellent arrack is made from the Sugar-Cane: And, in South-America, Sugar is used as an antidote against one of the most sudden, as well as fatal poisons in the world.
+Taken by mouth, *pocula morte carent*, this poison is quite innocent; but the slightest wound made by an arrow, whose point is tinged therewith, proves immediate death; for, by driving all the blood of the body immediately to the heart, it forthwith bursts it.[^f106n2] The fish and birds killed by these poisoned arrows \(in the use of which the Indians are astonishingly expert\) are perfectly wholesome to feed on.
+See Ulloa and De la Condamine's account of the great river of Amazon.[^f106n3] It is a vegetable preparation.

 > VER.
-357. *That Cane*\] This, by the natives, is emphatically called the *Dumb Cane*;[^f106n5] for a small quantity of its juice being rubbed on the brim of a drinking vessel, whoever drinks out of it, soon after will have his lips and tongue enormously swelled.
-A physician, however, who wrote a short account of the diseases of Jamaica, in Charles II.'s time, recommends it both by the mouth and externally, in dropsical and other cases:[^f106n6] But I cannot say, I have had any experience of its efficacy in these disorders.
-It grows wild in the mountains; and, by its use in Sugar-making, should seem to be somewhat of an alcalescent[^f106n7] nature.
+357. *That Cane*\] This, by the natives, is emphatically called the *Dumb Cane*;[^f106n4] for a small quantity of its juice being rubbed on the brim of a drinking vessel, whoever drinks out of it, soon after will have his lips and tongue enormously swelled.
+A physician, however, who wrote a short account of the diseases of Jamaica, in Charles II.'s time, recommends it both by the mouth and externally, in dropsical and other cases:[^f106n5] But I cannot say, I have had any experience of its efficacy in these disorders.
+It grows wild in the mountains; and, by its use in Sugar-making, should seem to be somewhat of an alcalescent[^f106n6] nature.
 It grows to four feet high, having, at the top, two green shining leaves, about nine inches long; and, between these, a small spire emerges.

 [^f106n1]: Acidic or sour substance.

-[^f106n2]: An alcoholic spirit distilled from fermented rice and molasses, to which is often added the fermented sap of the coconut palm (*Cocos nucifera*).

-[^f106n3]: The poison Grainger refers to is curare, an extract obtained from the bark of South American trees of the genera *Strychnos* and *Chondrodendron* that relaxes and paralyzes voluntary muscles.
+[^f106n2]: The poison Grainger refers to is curare, an extract obtained from the bark of South American trees of the genera *Strychnos* and *Chondrodendron* that relaxes and paralyzes voluntary muscles.
 Curare's use as an arrow poison was reported by Europeans from their earliest encounters with Amerindians in South America.

-[^f106n4]: Antonio de Ulloa (1716-1795), a Spanish military officer, and Charles-Marie de La Condamine (1701-1774), a French scientist, participated in a geodesic mission to the equator in Peru to measure the earth's true shape.
+[^f106n3]: Charles-Marie de La Condamine (1701-1774), a French scientist, participated with Ulloa in a geodesic mission to the equator in Peru to measure the earth's true shape.
 After the mission was completed, La Condamine published the *Relation abrégée d'un voyage fait dans l'intérieur de l'Amérique méridionale* (1745) and *Journal du voyage fait par ordre du roi a l’équateur* (1751).
-Ulloa co-authored with Jorge Juan the *Relación histórica del viage a la América meridional* (1748).

-[^f106n5]: *Dieffenbachia seguine*.
+[^f106n4]: *Dieffenbachia seguine*.
 The dumb cane looks very similar to sugar cane, and colonists often would eat it, mistaking it for the sugar cane.
 The dumb cane contains a poisonous sap, however, that swells the tongues of those who consume it and prevents them from speaking for several hours.
 Its native range is the Caribbean and tropical South America.

-[^f106n6]: Grainger is referring to Thomas Trapham, author of *A Discourse of the State of Health in the Island of Jamaica* (1679).
+[^f106n5]: Grainger is referring to Thomas Trapham, author of *A Discourse of the State of Health in the Island of Jamaica* (1679).

-[^f106n7]: Also alkalescent.
+[^f106n6]: Also alkalescent.
 Tending to become alkaline (having a pH greater than 7).

 ---